-In our opinion, these financial statements present fairly, in all material respects, the consolidated and separate financial position of the Company as at 31 December 2013, and its consolidated and separate financial performance and cash flows for the year then ended are in accordance with IFRS and in the manner required by the Companies Act of South Africa.
+In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of Mercantile Bank Holdings Limited as at 31 December 2014, and its consolidated and separate financial performance and consolidated and separate cash flows for the year then ended in accordance with IFRS and the requirements of the Companies Act of South Africa.

-OTHER REPORTS REQUIRED BY THE COMPANIES ACT
+OTHER REPORTS REQUIRED BYTHE COMPANIES ACT

-As part of our audit of the financial statements for the year ended 31 December 2013, we have read the Audit Committee report and the Directors' report for the purpose of identifying whether there are material inconsistencies between the reports and the audited financial statements.
-The reports are the responsibility of the respective preparers.
-Based on reading the reports, we have not identified material inconsistencies between the reports and the audited financial statements.
-However, we have not audited the reports, and accordingly do not express an opinion on them.
+As part of our audit of the consolidated and separate financial statements for the year ended 31 December 2014, we have read the Directors' report and the Audit Committee's report for the purpose of identifying whether there are material inconsistencies between these reports and the audited financial statements.
+These reports are the responsibility of the respective preparers.
+Based on reading these reports we have not identified material inconsistencies between these reports at the set reports and the audited statements.
+However, we have not audited these reports and accordingly do not express an opinion on these reports.